The role of network embeddedness on the selection of collaboration partners: An agent-based model with empirical validation: Author Contributions

 \section{Author Contributions}

-A.G. and F.S. designed the research, A.G. performed the research, A.G. and M.V.T. analyzed the empirical data, A.G. and F.S. wrote the manuscript.
+A.G. and F.S. designed the research, A.G., M.V.T., GV and LV performed the research, and analyzed the data.
+F.S. and A.G. wrote the manuscript.